Published Jun 21, 2024 · Updated Feb 20, 2026

 What do extracurriculars and networking add?

 Participation in societies, investment clubs and debate groups develops decision‑making, data storytelling and professional networks.
-To ensure inclusion for part‑time, mature and commuter cohorts, schedule activity across times and days, offer hybrid or recorded options, and anchor “micro‑communities” to timetabled touchpoints.
+To ensure inclusion for part‑time, mature and commuter cohorts, schedule activities across times and days, offer hybrid or recorded options, and anchor “micro‑communities” to timetabled touchpoints.
 Publish accessibility information in advance, provide quiet‑room options and peer buddies, and use course‑embedded community roles (student connectors or mentors) to sustain engagement alongside heavy workloads.

 Which technologies and resources matter most?